Ferioda/SDP_Project/README.md

 until all vertices have been assigned a weight.
 Once the weights have been assigned, coloring proceeds as in the Jones-Plassmann and Largest-Degree-First algorithms.
-This coloring procedure works using the weights assigned by the rst stage in the same way that the Largest-Degree-First algorithm uses the degree of the vertices.
+This coloring procedure works using the weights assigned by the first stage in the same way that the Largest-Degree-First algorithm uses the degree of the vertices.
 In other words the coloring phase has each vertex look around at its uncolored neighbors and when it discovers it has the highest weight (conflicts once again being resolved by a random number), it colors itself using the lowest available color